 When a Reporting Party or the College chooses to move forward with a complaint, there are two avenues for resolution of an alleged policy violation; formal and informal resolution.
-Informal resolution is permissible where all parties voluntarily agree to participate in an informal resolution.
-An informal resolution does not involve a full investigation and adjudication (finding of responsibility).
-An informal resolution may proceed after both parties receive a full disclosure of the allegations and their options for formal resolution.
+The Reporting Party or the College has the option to proceed informally when permissible.
 If a complaint is processed informally, the Reporting Party, Responding Party, or College has the option to move the complaint to the formal process at any time.
-The Informal Process and/or mediation are typically not available in cases involving sexual violence, but if the informal process is requested the parties and the College could agree to pursue an informal process.
+The Informal Process and/or mediation are never permissible in cases involving sexual violence.